SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 Our REST API is broken down into three parts:

-1. **Authentication**: Verifying  user has ownership of an Ethereum address via a challenge-response protocol.
+1. **Authentication**: Verifying user ownership of a Decentralized Identifier (DID) via a challenge-response protocol.
 2. **SelfKey Extension**: Bridge between the SelfKey Wallet and your website for authentication.
 3. **KYC for New Users**:  Verify identities from existing integrated templates with our compliance tool KYC-Chain.